barisicgroup/unf/README.md

 - **doi:** DOI of the publication related to the structure stored in the file
 - **externalFiles:** array of files which are referenced throughout the UNF file's content
   - **path:** path to the file / file name
+  - **isIncluded:** boolean determining whether the file is included in this UNF file or is provided externally -*Including external files inside the UNF file works as follows.
+First, UNF JSON is saved to a file.
+Then, for each included external file, line with the following content: "#INCLUDED_FILE <file_name>" is present immediately followed by the content of the inserted file starting on the next line.
+Finally, the resulting UNF file must end with a new line.*
   - **id:** unique number ID (no other external file should have the same)
-  - **hash:** hash of the file's content (currently hashed with FNV-1a inspired algorithm, see UNF Viewer for more).
+  - **hash:** hash of the file's content (currently hashed with FNV-1a inspired algorithm, see UNF Viewer, namely *unf_parser.ParserUtils.getStringHash*, for more).
 Serves to ensure that the content of this file is the same when reading the UNF as it was when saving it.
+Line endings are ignored when computing hash to avoid issues related to their expression on different OSs.
 - **virtualHelices:** array of virtual helices, i.e., cadnano-like cylindrical positions
   - **id:** unique ID of this virtual helix
   - **grid:** layout name string (e.g., "square" or "honeycomb")